taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 #### 1.2 Intended Audience

-The intended audience for BWF is low-level service industry workers whose jobs provide Employee Benefits (EB).
-The application is intended for audiences between the age of 16-25.
+The intended audience for BWF is low-level service industry workers at the age 18 years or older whose jobs provide Employee Benefits (EB).
+The intended audience of the software requirement document includes the developer's and other potential stakeholders such as investors, consultations, and clients.
+Section 2 is aimed towards developers by providing a complete system overview of how BWF will be implemented.

 #### 1.3 Scope

 This Software Design Document is intended to provide a detailed overview of the system architecture of the BWF app and service.

 #### 1.4 Overview

+Users of BWF will experience unique website that is easy to use, quick, and customizable.
+This document will explain how the account creation system and user database system will work together, as well as how to properly use the application.
+BWF will be based off of object oriented architecture.

 ### 2. Main system architecture (Logical view)